House Democratic leadership may be up for grabs after Crowley's loss

 Breaking News Emails

-Democratic Leader Nancy Pelosi has held a tight grip on her own power and her leadership circle for more than a decade, creating an anxiousness among the younger members who have served in Congress with no other leader except for Pelosi.
+House Minority Leader Nancy Pelosi, D-Calif., has held a tight grip on her own power and her leadership circle for more than a decade, creating an anxiousness among the younger Democrats who have served in Congress with no other leader except for Pelosi.

-Crowley's loss to first-time candidate Alexandria Ocasio-Cortez doesn't just leave an open position for Democratic Caucus chair, the fourth-highest in leadership.
-Some members say it also increases the potential for a shakeup of the entire leadership team after the midterm elections, regardless of which party wins the majority.
+Crowley's loss to first-time candidate Alexandria Ocasio-Cortez doesn't just leave an open position for Democratic caucus chair, the fourth-highest party leader in the House.
+Some members say it also increases the potential for a shake-up of the entire leadership team after the midterm elections, regardless of which party wins the majority.

 Breaking News Emails